RAD-Ninjas/ansible-role-llm-on-prem/README.md

 This ansible role should work on any machine that is compatible with docker.

 If you use a container-in-container option such as Proxmox or other Hypervisors, the container you use **must** have Nesting (so docker can run in the first place) and NFS support (so docker can mount its own volumes).
+And it may be best if you either remove AppArmor from the container or configure it to run the specific docker processes on llm-on-prem.

 License
 -------